Writers can determine what is necessary and what isn't by looking to the storyform of their narrative.

 You could rearrange the sequence of events in that film so that they matched the actual chronological order and the story would still hold up.
 It might not be as enjoyable, but the message of the narrative would still speak to you.
 This is because the storyform--the functional collection of thematic story points--is sound.

-Leonard bounces back and forth between his Conscious of what he should do about John G (Joe Pantoliano) and his Subconscious for revenge because those are the 4th and 1st Signposts of his Throughline respectively.
-If you were to map out how those Signposts were revealed you might find something like this: "4-1-4-1-4-1-3-2-3-4", with the "1-3" sequence signifying when past and present meet up.
+Leonard bounces back and forth between his Conscious of what he should do about John G (Joe Pantoliano) and his Subconscious for revenge because those are the 4th and 1st Transits of his Throughline respectively.
+If you were to map out how those Transits were revealed you might find something like this: "4-1-4-1-4-1-3-2-3-4", with the "1-3" sequence signifying when past and present meet up.

 But there still exists a logical and emotional consistency for 1-2-3-4.
-Chronologically Leonard starts out with feeding his Subconscious then moves to Memories of his wife and then moves to Impulsive Responses when he is running and doesn't even know why.
+Chronologically Leonard starts out with feeding his Subconscious then moves to Memories of his wife and then moves to Impulsive Directions when he is running and doesn't even know why.
 Finally he ends his emotional growth by setting up Teddy to be his John G, a consideration that he makes and then moves on.

 Memento's black-and-white sequences are not backstory, they are an integral part of his emotional development and the story's narrative.
 It just so happens that Nolan employed a technique that made the ride more fun.
 And he used the same technique with the first half of Batman Begins.